Bayesian Network Structure Discovery Using Large Language Models

 In this section, we validate the effectiveness of our approach.
 We first describe the datasets, evaluation metrics, and experimental setup (Section~\ref{sec:protocol}).
-We then compare our method against state-of-the-art approaches in both data-free and data-driven settings (Section~\ref{sec:sota llm}), and demonstrate its generalization capability on recent datasets (Section~\ref{sec:zero shot}).
-Through qualitative analysis, we highlight improvements over existing data-free methods (Section~\ref{sec:highlightdatafree}).
-Finally, we conduct ablation studies (Section~\ref{sec:ablation}) and analyze computational efficiency (Section ~\ref{sec:efficiency}).
+We then compare our method against existing approaches in both data-free and data-aware settings on classical (Section~\ref{sec:sota_llm}) and newer (Section~\ref{sec:zero-shot}) benchmarks, followed by a valuable study of potential contamination in LLMs (Section~\ref{sec:contamination}).